cube3power/atsd/rule-engine/web-notifications.md

 The administrator can specify which settings are fixed and which can be modified in the rule editor.

-For example, an API Bot identifier or authentication token is a fixed setting, whereas the text message is customizable and is resolved dynamically based on the window status and placeholder values.
+For example, an API Bot identifier or authentication token is a fixed setting, whereas the channel name and the text message are customizable.

 ## Testing Notifications